revaturelabs/interviewquestions/Python/Python-Datatypes/String.md

 <details><summary> <b>Explanation</b> </summary>

-> `isdigit()` method is checking it contains only the characters or not,if it is contains it will return True orelse it will return False.
+> `isdigit()` method checks if it contains the characters or not.
+If it has, it will return True or else it will return False.

   </details>
   </details>